-Peru Student Travel and Volunteer Programs for Teens
+Peru Student Travel Programs for Teens

 Rustic Pathways’ Peru: Sacred Valley Service is a 12-day, high-altitude student immersion program where teens ages 14–18 complete 20 hours of community-led infrastructure work while living in a four-night homestay inside the ancient Sacred Valley, an Andean corridor of Inca agricultural terraces and Quechua communities.